 Using personality assessment improves candidate screening at the top of the funnel

 Using personality assessment to screen candidates early on significantly improves your selection process.
 When combined with other types of assessments, such as motivation and cognitive ability, and structured interviews, the personality assessment provides powerful insights to improve the selction process and inform the recruiters’ decisions.

 Applying it at the beginning of the process, and not at the end, helps to screen out candidates that are not a good fit at all.
 This makes it easier for recruiters to focus only on the most promising profiles throughout the selection process and to identify and hire the best talent at the end.

 It’s possible to assess if a candidate has the ideal personality regarding a wide range of job categories

 Research shows that well developed personality assessment can successfully predict employee performance across the wide range of job categories.
 What you are looking for in a candidate may vary depending on the department or industry you are hiring for.
 For hiring senior level executives you’ll probably want to assess overall personality traits, but if you’re hiring a waiter maybe you’ll be specifically interested in personality traits like sociability or conscientiousness.

-However, no matter what the traits you’re more interested in, if you use a normative personality assessment like the PCI, it’s possible to quickly compare candidates’ scores, which helps not only individually assessing a candidate, but also to compare him with all the candidates competing for the same position.
+However, no matter what the traits you’re more interested in, if you use a normative personality assessment, it’s possible to quickly compare candidates’ scores, which helps not only individually assessing a candidate, but also to compare him with all the candidates competing for the same position.